google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 {# wf_published_on: 2013-12-16 #}
 {# wf_updated_on: 2014-01-29 #}

-# JavaScript Promises - an Introduction {: .page-title }
+# JavaScript Promises: an Introduction {: .page-title }

-{% include "_shared/contributors/jakearchibald.html" %}
+{% include "web/_shared/contributors/jakearchibald.html" %}

-Ladies and gentlemen, prepare yourself for a pivotal moment in the history of web development…
+Ladies and gentlemen, prepare yourself for a pivotal moment in the history of web development.

 <em>[Drumroll begins]</em>